shilpapradeeep/tripbuilder/README.md

+<b>Flight Booking Project by Shilpa<b>

-I am Shilpa - This is a flight booking project I created, using laravel framework.
+I am Shilpa - This is a flight booking project I created, this project runs with Laravel version 10.17.1 and required php version >8.1

 Here is a list of things I used to develop this application:

 #Migrations database/migrations/*
 #Database Seeding /*